 - 6.36 We are allowed to charge a margin on certain elements of connections work under the terms of our Licence.
 Margins can only be applied to Contestable Work (construction of Extension Assets and other activities as set out in paragraphs 6.10 to 6.14). - 6.37 The margin we may charge (if any) is either "regulated" and is set under the terms of our Licence or is "unregulated" and is not set under the terms of our Licence.
-Our ability to apply these two types of margin is governed by the Authority.

-6.38 The table below indicates which type of margin (if any) is included in our charges for each type of work.
+Our ability to apply these two types of margin is governed by the Authority. - 6.38 The table below indicates which type of margin (if any) is included in our charges for each type of work.

-Regulated Margin Unregulated Margin In resp ect of Metered premises owned or occupied by Demand Custor ners (i) Single LV Service Demand Connections: defined in Section 7.6 N/A N/A (ii) Small Project Demand Connections: defined in Section 7.6 N/A N/A (iii) LV work: other low voltage Connection Activities involving only low voltage works Yes No (iv) HV work: low voltage Connection Activities involving high voltage work Yes No (v) HV and EHV work: low voltage or high voltage Connection Activities involving extra high voltage work Yes No (vi) EHV work and above: extra high voltage and 132kV Connection Activities Yes No In resp ect of Metered premises in which Distributed G eneration is situ ated (vii) LV work: low voltage Connection Activities involving only low voltage works Yes No (viii) HV and EHV work: any Connection Activities involving work at high voltage or above No Yes In resp ect of unmetered premises (ix) LA work: New Connection Activities in respect of local authority premises Yes No (x) PFI work: New Connection Activities under private finance initiatives No Yes (xi) Other work: all other non local authority and non PFI unmetered connections work Yes No •
+Regulated Margin Unregulated Margin In res In respect of Metered premises owned or occupied by Demand Customers (i) Single LV Service Demand Connections: defined in Section 7.6 N/A N/A (ii) Small Project Demand Connections: defined in Section 7.6 N/A N/A (iii) LV work: other low voltage Connection Activities involving only low voltage works Yes No (iv) HV work: low voltage Connection Activities involving high voltage work Yes No (v) HV and EHV work: low voltage or high voltage Connection Activities involving extra high voltage work Yes No (vi) EHV work: extra high voltage Connection Activities Yes No In res spect of Metered premises in which Distributed Genera tion is situated (vii) LV work: low voltage Connection Activities involving only low voltage works Yes No (viii) HV and EHV work: any Connection Activities involving work at high voltage or above Yes No In res spect of unmetered premises (ix) LA work: New Connection Activities in respect of local authority premises Yes No (x) PFI work: New Connection Activities under private finance initiatives Yes No (xi) Other work: all other non local authority and non PFI unmetered connections work Yes No reuse (net of depreciation and removal and refurbishment costs).
+The de-minimis level, below which it is inefficient to provide a refund is £100.
+This value is based on the costs of: